 Distribution & Conservation

-The US Fish and Wildlife Service (USFWS) is currently conducting a thorough, 12-month review of the Iiwi (Drepanis coccinea) to determine whether it will be listed and protected as a threatened or endangered species under the Endangered Species Act.
+In 2016, US Fish and Wildlife Service (USFWS) proposed that the 'I'iwi be protected under the Endangered Species Act as a threatened species.
 The review was initiated by a petition filed with USFWS in 2010 by the Center for Biological Diversity and Dr. Tony Povilitis.
 Iiwi are highly susceptible to avian malaria and are in a decline island wide.
-Creating more high elevation forest that is ungulate and mosquito free will help protect the Iiwi.
+Creating more high elevation forest that is ungulate and mosquito free will help protect the birds.

 Learn about their cultural significance here.